Multiple buffering: Quad buffering

-The term quad buffering means the use of double buffering for each of the left and right eye images in stereoscopic implementations, thus four buffers total (if triple buffering was used then there would be six buffers).
+The term quad buffering is the use of double buffering for each of the left and right eye images in stereoscopic implementations, thus four buffers total (if triple buffering was used then there would be six buffers).
 The command to swap or copy the buffer typically applies to both pairs at once, so at no time does one eye see an older image than the other eye.